avin/fake-api-middleware/README.md

 ## Usage

-Create a file with the response-dummies.
-It can be either _JS_ or _TS_.
+Create a file for storing response dummies.
+The file can be either in _JavaScript_ or _TypeScript_.

 `./apiDummies/index.ts`:
 ```ts